Freie Presse (Alsace)

 Freie Presse ('Free Press') was a German-language daily newspaper published in Alsace.
 It was published as Freie Presse für Elsass-Lothringen between 1898 and 1918, and as Freie Presse/La Presse Libre 1919-1939 and 1944–1960.
-The newspaper, edited by Jacques Peirotes, was one of the most constitently pro-French newspapers of Alsace.
+The newspaper, edited by Jacques Peirotes, was one of the most consistently pro-French newspapers of Alsace.

 The newspaper had a circulation of around 5,000 as of June 1930.
 It carried the byline "Sozialistisches Organ für das Departement des Nieder-Rheins" ('Socialist organ for the Bas-Rhin departement').
 The newspaper was an organ of the French Section of the Workers' International (SFIO).